 In practice, we can a-posteriori assign a probability to each source belonging to one or the other sub-population based on its measured properties \citep{Kluge2024}.
-In detail, our realistic simulations suggest that the three classes of X-ray sources comprise the extended source catalog: clusters (C), active galactic nuclei (AGN), and random sources (RS) from background fluctuations.
+In detail, our realistic simulations suggest that the three classes of X-ray sources comprise the extended source catalog: clusters, AGNs, and RSs from background fluctuations.
 Clusters are the population of interest and form the majority of the cleaned extended source sample ($\sim$90-95\%).
-The global population modeling can be represented as a sum of cluster distribution, which is cosmology dependent, and the distribution of RS and AGN, which are assumed to have known probability density functions but unknown overall numbers, thus allowing for a simultaneous fit for cosmology as well as the overall number of contaminants in the likelihood Equation~\eqref{eq:Poisson_log_like_final}.
+The global population modeling can be represented as a sum of cluster distribution, which is cosmology dependent, and the distribution of RSs and AGNs, which are assumed to have known probability density functions but unknown overall numbers, thus allowing for a simultaneous fit for cosmology as well as the overall number of contaminants in the likelihood Equation~\eqref{eq:Poisson_log_like_final}.

 The complete derivation of the mixture model and its effects on each likelihood term in Equation~\eqref{eq:Poisson_log_like_final} is shown in Appendix~\ref{app:mixture}.
-In short, the probability density functions for every observables $\hat{\mathcal{O}}$ is written as
+In short, the probability density functions for every observables $\hat{\mathcal{O}}$ is written as:

 where this equation holds for all our observables $\hat{\mathcal{O}}$ as $\hat{C}_R$, $\hat{z}$, $\hat{\lambda}$, and $\hat{g}_t$. $f_{\rm i}$ are the fraction of each population in the \erass sample and sum up to unity.
-Therefore, the mixture model adds two extra parameters to the fit, which respectively describe the amount of AGN and RS in our cluster cosmology sample, while the constraint of unity summed fraction fixes the number of clusters.
+Therefore, the mixture model adds two extra parameters to the fit, which respectively describe the amount of AGNs and RSs in our cluster cosmology sample, while the constraint of unity summed fraction fixes the number of clusters.

-\subsection{Cluster Number Counts}
+\subsection{Cluster number counts}

 This subsection focuses on the differential cluster number counts term, $\frac{dN_C}{d\hat{C}_R d\hat{z} d\hat{\mathcal{H}}_i} P(I | \hat{C}_R, \hat{z}, \hat{\mathcal{H}}_i)$, which is a significant term in Equation~\eqref{eq:Poisson_log_like_final}, being involved in both terms of the differential Poissonian likelihood required to compute the number counts likelihood.
-Note that the corresponding terms for AGN and RS from the mixture model are directly recoverable from the mixture model; see Equation~\eqref{mix:dN}.
+Note that the corresponding terms for AGNs and RSs from the mixture model are directly recoverable from the mixture model; see Equation~\eqref{mix:dN}.